 But what is Silestone?

 Silestone is a material manufactured from quartz crystals.
 It is primarily used to make sinks, shower trays, countertops, and wall cladding for kitchen and bathroom remodeling.
 In comparison to other countertop surfaces, Silestone is highly favored for its non-porous nature, durability, and resistance to scratches and stains.
 Further, this material is easy to clean, maintain, and customize.
-When you are looking for a high-end look in your kitchen, quartz or Silestone are the materials to use without costly maintenance.
+When you look for a high-end look in your kitchen, quartz or Silestone are the materials to use without costly maintenance.

 What comprises Silestone countertops?